By Roy Stevenson

 Everyone from my club started gathering around, patting me on the back and saying “congratulations”.
 I had no idea why.
 Then someone told me I’d finished third!

 Over the next 8 years, I went on to place in several dozen Auckland Championships on the track, road, and cross-country.
 I competed respectably in interprovincial races and in New Zealand Championships.

 I no longer got nervous before my races.
 Every time I was successful, I gained more self-confidence in my abilities and it inspired me to go out there and do it again.

 I had similar feelings when I started pitching my stories to magazine

-editors, ten years ago.
+editors, fourteen years ago.
 I was scared.
 I didn’t know whether my articles would sell.
 I worried that my story ideas would crash and burn.

 I was afraid editors would reject my queries.
 And even if I sold a story, I wondered whether magazine editors would fling my articles back in my face as unpublishable.

 But somehow, despite my lack of confidence and scant knowledge of freelance writing, I sent out a few query letters.
 And I sold some articles!

 In fact, I sold three articles to print magazines in my first week.
 This built my confidence and I continued sending out queries.
 I got very good at it.

 The rest is history.
 I went on to have more than 1,000 articles published, in 200+ regional, national, and international magazines, newspapers, trade journals, custom publications, specialty magazines, in-flights, on-boards, and online travel magazines.